Politics Now

-The programme was presented by STV's political editor Bernard Ponsonby with features reports and contributions from the rest of STV's political unit - Westminster correspondent Harry Smith, political correspondent Jamie Livingstone and freelance reporter David Torrance.
+The programme was presented by STV's political editor Bernard Ponsonby, with featured reports and contributions from the rest of STV's political unit - Westminster correspondent Harry Smith, political correspondent Jamie Livingstone and freelance reporter David Torrance.
 The programme was originally presented by former political correspondent Michael Crow until his departure from the station in January 2009.

-The series was replaced in 2011 by Scotland Tonight, which broadcast Mondays to Thursdays on STV covering current affairs and politics.
+The series was replaced in 2011 by Scotland Tonight, which was broadcast from Monday to Thursday on STV covering current affairs and politics.

 History

 Prior to the creation of Politics Now, the political programmes were: